Kenny (band): History

 In 1973, Irish showband singer Tony Kenny, former lead singer with The Sands and The Vampires, recorded a single, "Heart of Stone", written by Bill Martin and Phil Coulter, and produced by Mickie Most.
 It was released under the name Kenny, and, after the singer returned to Ireland, the single became a hit in Britain, as did a follow-up release, "Give It to Me Now".

-Most then decided to capitalise on their success by renaming a completely unconnected Enfield band named Chuff, as Kenny.
+Most then decided to capitalise on their success by renaming a completely unconnected Enfield band, named Chuff, as Kenny.
 Former child actor Keith Chegwin was considered as lead singer but he declined.
 Martin and Coulter wrote the bulk of the successful songs for the group, starting with "The Bump", which reached the Top 3 in the UK Singles Chart.
 They had three further records reach that chart in the UK: "Fancy Pants", "Baby I Love You, OK!", and "Julie Anne".
 The band were at one stage managed by John Morris, the husband of singer Clodagh Rodgers.

 Uncredited lead and backing vocals on "The Bump" were performed by Barry Palmer.

 In 1989, lead singer Rick Driscoll played lead guitar for Steve Harley and Cockney Rebel as part of Steve Harley's comeback tour, aptly named "The Come Back, All Is Forgiven Tour".
-The show at Northampton's Derngate Theatre in June 1989 was released on DVD later that year.
-Driscoll was replaced by Robbie Gladwell in 1990, who as of 2021 continues to play lead guitar in the band.
+The show at Northampton's Derngate Theatre in June 1989 was released on home video later that year.
+Driscoll was replaced by Robbie Gladwell in 1990, who continued to play lead guitar for Harley until the latter's death.
 In 1996, Driscoll also appeared on the 'Identity Parade', on the BBC Television programme Never Mind the Buzzcocks.
 As of 2021 he is based in Corfu, where he skippers charter yachts.